Azerbaijan–New Zealand relations

-Azerbaijan—New Zealand relations refer to the bilateral relations between Azerbaijan and New Zealand.
+Azerbaijan–New Zealand relations refer to the bilateral relations between Azerbaijan and New Zealand.
+Neither country has a resident ambassador.

 Diplomatic relations

 Diplomatic relations between Azerbaijan and New Zealand were established on 29 June 1992.

 The diplomatic representation of Azerbaijan in New Zealand is located in Canberra (Australia).
 The diplomatic representation of New Zealand in Azerbaijan is located in Moscow (Russia).